Cost of living in the UK: Your guide

 One major factor that adds expense for expats in the UK, is the cost of converting cash to sterling from your home currency.
 Even if your bank says it offers fee-free money exchange, you can be sure that they are taking their piece in the exchange rate they use.

-To get the best deal, it's a good idea to consider using an exchange service like Wise, which applies the same real mid-market exchange rate you’ll find online through Google.
-Open a Wise multi-currency account and you can avoid all those high bank fees and currency conversion costs.
+To get the best deal, it's a good idea to consider using an exchange service like Wise, which applies the same mid-market exchange rate you’ll find online through Google.

 With a quick service, and low fees to transfer your funds, this can be a much better deal than relying on your home bank.
-Not to mention having the possibility to manage over 50 different currencies from the same account.
+Besides that, you can get a Wise international debit card for low-cost spending in 150+ countries .
+It automatically converts currency at the real, mid-market rate the moment you spend, with just a tiny conversion fee to pay.
+Not to mention having the possibility to manage 40+ different currencies from the same account.

 As the UK’s capital, and a global financial hub, London is one of the most expensive places to live on the planet.
 It’s certainly the most expensive city in the UK.⁸